Ayeshaa-w/PRODIGY_WD_05/README.md

 - Checking weather conditions before traveling.
 - Planning outdoor activities based on weather forecasts.
 - Understanding temperature variations over the next few days.

-Would you like any refinements or additional features?